Mary Poppins Returns: Critical response

-Brian Truitt of USA Today described the film as a "comforting nostalgia-fest" and "satisfaction in spit-spot fashion" as well as commended the performances of Blunt and Miranda, Marshall's knack on musical numbers and Shaiman's "swinging delight" original score.
-The Atlantic's Christopher Orr remarked that: "Mary Poppins Returns serves as a reminder that, for all its global scope and hegemonic ambition, Disney still has a little magic left up its sleeve."
-Orr called it a "highly likable diversion" and similarly praised the film for balancing the familiar and the new.
-Orr praised Blunt's version of Mary Poppins to be "excellent", finding it "a little chillier and more austere" while referring to it as "truer to the spirit of the heroine of P. L. Travers’s books".
-Peter Travers of Rolling Stone rated the film with three out of five stars and praised Blunt's portrayal of the title character.
-Despite finding the film not living up to the original film, Travers nevertheless praised the film, remarking, "Mary Poppins Returns shows it has the power to leave you deliriously happy".
+Brian Truitt of USA Today described the film as a "comforting nostalgia-fest" and "satisfaction in spit-spot fashion", and commended the performances of Blunt and Miranda, Marshall's knack for musical numbers, and Shaiman's "swinging delight" original score.
+The Atlantic's Christopher Orr remarked: "Mary Poppins Returns serves as a reminder that, for all its global scope and hegemonic ambition, Disney still has a little magic left up its sleeve."
+He called the film a "highly likable diversion", and praised it for balancing the familiar and the new.
+Orr also praised Blunt's version of Mary Poppins as "excellent", finding it "a little chillier and more austere", and "truer to the spirit of the heroine of P. L. Travers's books".
+Peter Travers of Rolling Stone gave the film three out of five stars and praised Blunt's portrayal of the title character.
+Despite feeling it did not live up to the original film, Travers nevertheless praised the sequel, remarking: "Mary Poppins Returns shows it has the power to leave you deliriously happy".
 Time magazine's Stephanie Zacharek wrote that "Mary Poppins Returns honors the spirit of its predecessor".
-She also highlighted Blunt's interpretation of the title character (in which she described the performance as close to "Travers’s original vision"), as well as the costumes, production values, and 2D animation sequences, but found fault with Shaiman's and Wittman's songs as one of the film's "weaker points".
+She also highlighted Blunt's interpretation of the title character (describing the performance as close to "Travers's original vision"), as well as the costumes, production values, and 2D animation sequences, but found Shaiman's and Wittman's songs to be one of the film's "weaker points".

-Will Gompertz of the BBC gave the film 2 out of 5 stars, stating, "It looks fantastic, the special effects are special, and a great deal of money has clearly been spent in the hope of making it supercalifragilisticexpialidocious.
+Will Gompertz of the BBC gave the film two out of five stars, stating: "It looks fantastic, the special effects are special, and a great deal of money has clearly been spent in the hope of making it supercalifragilisticexpialidocious.
 All of which is great.
 Except the movie – unlike the eponymous super nanny – never quite takes off."
-Manohla Dargis of The New York Times wrote that "Mary Poppins Returns looks, feels and sounds like a sales pitch" and "ratchets up more than the family’s existential stakes", but praised the "emotional rawness" of Whishaw's acting; she called Shaiman's and Wittman's songs "the gravest disappointment", stressing that "there’s nothing here with comparable melodic or lyrical staying power" to the Sherman Brothers' original 1964 songs.
-Mick LaSalle of the San Francisco Chronicle regarded the sequel as inferior to its 1964 original, feeling that the story did not deliver, and gave a mixed review on the songs.
-He described some of the songs as “forgettable,” “indifferent,” and “dreadful,” but singled out others, such as "Lovely London Sky" and "The Place Where the Lost Things Go," as some of the best; he stated “Mary Poppins Returns might have had a chance had the movie not tried to compete with the original in terms of scale.
-With 20 minutes of song and dance numbers cut, the movie really could have been better – not great, but better.”
+Manohla Dargis of The New York Times wrote that "Mary Poppins Returns looks, feels and sounds like a sales pitch" and "ratchets up more than the family's existential stakes", but praised the "emotional rawness" of Whishaw's acting; she called Shaiman's and Wittman's songs "the gravest disappointment", stressing that "there's nothing here with comparable melodic or lyrical staying power" to the Sherman Brothers' songs from the 1964 film.
+Mick LaSalle of the San Francisco Chronicle regarded the sequel as inferior to the original, feeling that the story did not deliver, and gave a mixed review regarding the songs: he described some of the songs as "forgettable", "indifferent", and "dreadful", but singled out others, such as "Lovely London Sky" and "The Place Where the Lost Things Go", as some of the best.
+LaSalle stated that "Mary Poppins Returns might have had a chance had the movie not tried to compete with the original in terms of scale.
+With 20 minutes of song and dance numbers cut, the movie really could have been better – not great, but better."

 Accolades

+Sequel

+By May 2023, Marshall stated that a third movie is in active development.